Application and Admissions Process

 - At least three letters of recommendation are required.
 Additional letters are allowed.
 Recommenders may submit their letters online.
 Once an application is submitted, recommenders receive an automated email soliciting their letter (you will be prompted to provide their contact information before you submit your application).

-- Official general GRE scores are required.
-The subject test in Mathematics is strongly recommended, but not required.
-It is particularly useful for applicants for whom math is a secondary field at the time of application.
-Make sure to indicate the University code (2098) when submitting your scores.
-We cannot finalize admission offers to any applicant unless we have received your official scores.
+- Submitting GRE scores is optional.
+The GRE subject test in mathematics is also not required, but it is particularly useful for applicants for whom math is a secondary field at the time of application.
+(The University code is 2098, if submitting scores.)

 - Official TOEFL scores are required from international applicants.
 The Graduate School's policy is that there are minimum scores for each section (a cumulative score is not an accurate measure of English proficiency and is not sufficient for an offer of admission):